EOSC-Lot-1/een-resource-catalogue-docs/README.md

 **Work in Progress:** This section is a work in progress and is subject to modification.

 ## Description
-**Resource Catalogue Documentation** provides a comprehensive guide to the API endpoints, models, and core components of the **[Resource Catalogue](https://github.com/madgeek-arc/resource-catalogue)** project, offering detailed descriptions of each controller, along with their associated functionalities and endpoints.
+**ΕΕΝ Resource Catalogue Documentation** provides a comprehensive guide to the API endpoints, models, and core components of the **[Resource Catalogue](https://github.com/EOSC-Lot-1/resource-catalogue)** project, offering detailed descriptions of each controller, along with their associated functionalities and endpoints.
 It includes an overview of its data models and a detailed list of vocabularies used within the platform.
 Additionally, the documentation provides schemas for validating data of the various classes, ensuring consistency and reliability across the system.